Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 Can I say something on this whole laundering thing?

-Yeah, it's people have got to realise how extreme this is.
+People have got to realize how extreme this is.

-I've been using terrorism a lot, the word, not the on Twitch should clarify.
+I've been using terrorism a lot, the word, not the act, on Twitch, should clarify.

-Wasn't expecting that kind of mission on the show today.
+I wasn't expecting that kind of permission on the show today.

 GB News Ambassador.

-Um I've been using that term because I mean the people in America have been using a lot like Matt Walsh or a Magadet, but people here haven't quite grasped yet.
+I've been using that term because, I mean, people in America have been using a lot like Matt Walsh or Magata, but people here haven't quite grasped yet.

-It is with this Charlie Kirk and what the left's moving into is their terrorist arc, basically.
+With this Charlie Kirk killing, what the left's moving into is their terrorist arc, basically.

-It's like if they weren't already, and then and yeah, people like Oxford University, you've got this kid who is their incoming president elect of the union, right?
+And then people like Oxford University, you've got this kid who is their incoming president-elect of the union, right?

 He's advocated political violence in debate.